CICA compensation for mental injuries

 How much CICA compensation will you get for your mental injuries?

 Awards of CICA compensation are assessed by the Authority according to the severity of the injury.
-The assessment is made on the basis of a medical report from a psychiatrist or clinical psychologist and the amount of compensation is determined according to a set tariff.
+The assessment is made on the basis of a medical report from a psychiatrist or clinical psychologist, and the amount of compensation is determined according to a set tariff.

 The tariff is periodically updated.
-Currently (April 2021) the tariff for disabling mental injuries from which the victim makes a recovery is as follows:
+Currently (May 2026) the tariff for disabling mental injuries from which the victim makes a recovery is as follows:

 • Mental injury lasting between 6 weeks to 28 weeks: £1,000